What is Induction Heat Treating?

 - We design and build our own coils and fixtures, so if there are any issues or repairs, downtime is at a minimum.

-We are constantly evaluating and developing new uses for precision induction heating.
+We are constantly evaluating and developing new uses for this precise form of heat treating.
 We invite you to contact us about your specific application and needs.
 We may already have a solution for you!
 Send us your parts, describe your process, tell us what is most important to you, and we will provide you with our best advice.
 Are you ready to get started?
 Request a quote today to learn more.